lightphos/lightphos.github.io/_posts/2018-12-24-using-jekyll.markdown

 ### Themes

-You can handcraft the themes from various offering, or get them set this directly in githug settings page.
+You can handcraft the themes from various offerings, or get them set directly in github settings page.

 <https://help.github.com/articles/adding-a-jekyll-theme-to-your-github-pages-site-with-the-jekyll-theme-chooser/>